mike-scott/osfoundries/src/content/blog/20180417-mcumgr-dfu.md

     Split status: N/A (0)

-   Note the presence of an update image in slot 1 with updated image version.
+   Note the presence of an update image in slot 1 with updated image version `0.1.0`, which corresponds to the value of the `--imgtool-version` argument you passed to `zmp build` earlier.

 __Confirm the update__

    "Confirm" the slot 1 image by SHA.
-This will make the bootloader MCUboot install it during the next boot.
+This will make the bootloader, MCUboot, install it during the next boot.
 From the above example,

     # mcumgr --conntype ble --connstring ctlr_name=hci0,peer_name='Zephyr' image test 7806e0a1239aa772f3c1c9ea121c8c95d485fc38b2b3bb930275b63a7962f938
     Images: